-B. Appeal of Misapplication of University Regulations by Petition to the Committee on Academic Appeals three weeks of the incidence of the alleged mistaken treatment under appeal.
+A petition to the Committee on Academic Appeals must be based on solid evidence.
+An appeal must be initiated within three weeks of the incidence of the alleged mistaken treatment under appeal.
 The Committee has the right to refuse to hear cases it judges to be without substance or if the outcome of a grade appeal is the only point in dispute.